semantic-systems/coypu-temporal-extraction-service-machamp/temporal-data/README.md

 }
 ```

-The first entry is the full text, the second one are the tokens.
+The first entry is the full text, and the second represents the tokens.
-After that follows a list of entities, which have a temporal type and token start/end indexes.
+After that follows a list of entities with a temporal type and token start/end indexes.

 ## BIO format (MaChAmp)

-The BIO format uses B and I tags for each temporal class and an O tag as a seperator.
+The BIO format uses B and I tags for each temporal class and an O tag as a separator.
 This leads to 9 possible BIO tags (B-date, I-date, B-time, I-time, ..., I-set, O).
 The data is structured vertically with one token/tag pair per line.
 The token is split from the tag with a tab character.
-An entity begins with a B tag, continiues with an I tag and is closed with an O tag.
+An entity begins with a B tag, continues with an I tag, and is closed with an O tag.
 The following example shows how temporal entities are formatted:

 ```